catsocks/sdl-pong/README.md

 ## Build

-You can build the project using either [CMake](https://cmake.org/) or by simply running build.sh on an Unix-like system.
+You can build the project using either [CMake](https://cmake.org/) or by simply running build.sh on an Unix-like system for a native build.

 The only build requirements for a native build are the SDL library version 2 and a C compiler with support for C99.
 I have only built this project on Linux but